 A court ruling could provide clarity.
 Bedrooms Are For People has retained Boulder law firm Hutchinson, Black & Cook.

 Bedrooms co-chair Eric Budd said the group will wait until after Aug.
 5 to pursue legal action.
-More than a dozen organizers spoke during Tuesday’s open comment, prior to council’s discussion, imploring officials to honor the work of more than 50 campaign volunteers who together gathered over 6,000 signatures during a pandemic.
+More than a dozen organizers spoke during Tuesday’s Dedicated time at the beginning of regular council meetings, where up to 20 members of the public ca..., prior to council’s discussion, imploring officials to honor the work of more than 50 campaign volunteers who together gathered over 6,000 signatures during a pandemic.

 “The normal process have failed the people,” said Rebekah Dumouchelle.
 “We are here tonight because thousands of people want to exercise their rights to direct democracy.
 It’s your job to uphold that right, whether or not you agree with them.”